 I often get asked if there is a busier time of year for helping businesses that have cash flow or financial problems.
 We typically find that January is the most active time of year for us and the sooner someone seeks advice from us the more options they will have.

+If you are experiencing financial difficulties and would like some early advice before matters get out of your control do contact me for a free initial meeting.